 Feeling hurt, angry and not ready to forgive the person who treated you so horribly?
 Perhaps you experienced a situation where someone you trusted (and perhaps loved) did something that was unforgivable?
 Or perhaps a stranger violated you, your home or took away the things most precious to you?
 Adultery, rape, abuse, betrayal, assault, theft, and burglary—these acts sadly happen far too often.
 In their wake are people left feeing vulnerable, hurt, angry, lost and sometimes vengeful.
 In these situations, can you forgive the perpetrator?
 Or do you find that you’re not ready to forgive them?
 Perhaps you never will for it was a boundary too far!
 They were in the wrong.
 So why should you forgive them?
 They should be the one who is being punished for what they have done, or at least saying sorry or begging your forgiveness.

-At primary school, our morning assembly always ended with the Lord’s Prayer.
+At primary school, our morning assembly ended with the Lord’s Prayer with the words, “And forgive us our trespasses, as we forgive them that trespass against us”.
 I said the words by rote not really understanding them: my family are not religious and the words were foreign to me.
 It took me a long while to realize that ‘trespassing’ wasn’t just about ignoring the sign in a local farmer’s orchard!
 Although my parents encouraged me to say sorry when I stepped out of line, forgiveness wasn’t part of my life until decades later when I started to do my own self-development and healing.
 During this time there was a brick wall that I kept hitting: in counseling, coaching and healing I was being asked to consider and explore forgiving someone who had abused me as a child: and for many years, I simply didn’t want to.
 I couldn’t begin to understand why I even should.

-Forgiving someone is not the same as excusing them for what they did
+Forgiving does not excuse them for what they did

 When I talk to people about forgiveness now, it tends to evoke strong reactions.
 Some see it as a weakness—believing that it simply lets the person off the hook.
 Others can’t get past what was done to them – especially if the perpetrator did not face any justice for what they did.
 Finally, there are people who see that forgiveness is not about excusing the person, but freeing themselves.
 And today, this is what I try to help people do too.